 Chinese School Program Features

-Students are encouraged to send their writing in Chinese for publication in newspapers and magazines.
+- Students are encouraged to submit their Chinese writing for potential publication in newspapers and magazines.

-Students are trained to participate in speech and recitation contests.
-The AACE will try to obtain scholarships from Chinese communities, government agencies, and companies for outstanding students so that recipients can visit China in the summer at a low cost or free of charge.
+- Students are trained to participate in speech and recitation contests.
+AACE will do its best to provide scholarships (via Chinese communities, government agencies, and companies) for outstanding students.
+Recipients have the opportunity to visit China during the summer at a low cost or free of charge.

 - Enrollment is open year-round with sessions in the fall, spring, and summer.

 - This program is geared towards students who grew up in the U.S. and towards adopted children as young as 4 years old.
 There is no upper age limit.

 - Teaching is primarily done in Chinese pinyin with the use of both simplified and traditional characters.